Στήλη: History-Archaeology

 With Poland conquered and the Soviet Union pledging not to declare war on Nazi Germany (Molotov-Riberntrop Pact), Hitler delivers a plan he came up with to his generals that would destroy the British Empire.
 This operation will be called «Sea Lion».

 Britain and France, allies since August 31, 1907, have jointly implemented a method of controlling military developments in Central Europe.
 In particular, France invests heavily in its arms industry i.e., upgrading the country’s defense facilities (e.g., fortresses) and maintaining battle-worthy infantry and air forces throughout its land.
 On the other hand, Britain maintains fewer and inferior forces than the French, mostly reserve, on French soil, while generally not focusing on the creation of large military infantry forces (this was undertaken by France).
 But the British Empire has one great advantage, its navy.
 Britain develops and maintains a large and highly equipped fleet, with which it controls the seas of the world.
 In this way, the two Allies are in complete control of events.
-Or aren’t they?
+Or aren’t the

 10 May 1940